v-morello/clfd/README.md

 ## Installation

 There are three main choices here, given in decreasing order of recommendation.
-**Important note to EXISTING users**: the package name in `setup.py` was changed from `clfd-pulsar` to `clfd` in version 0.3.0.
+**Important note to users of 0.2.x and earlier versions**: the package name in `setup.py` was changed from `clfd-pulsar` to `clfd` in version 0.3.0.
 This has the potential to cause some trouble. **When upgrading from a version older than v0.3.0, users should first cleanly uninstall any older versions of** `clfd` by typing `pip uninstall clfd-pulsar`.
 Also, if you created a shell alias called `clfd` that points to `apps/cleanup.py`, please remove it, as the new setup script now automatically takes care of creating it (via a console_scripts entry point).

 #### Installing with pip